Using helium 10830 {\AA} transits to constrain planetary magnetic fields: Methods

 where $E_{ij}$ is the energy difference between the states from \citet{Martin1973}, $w_i$ is the statistical weight of the state and $\Upsilon_{ij}$ is the effective collision strength from \citet{Bray2000}.
 At $10^4$ K, the two transitions from the metastable state to singlet levels are given by $q_{31a} = 2.7 \times 10^{-8} \text{ cm}^3 \text{ s}^{-1}$ and $q_{31b} = 5.2 \times 10^{-9} \text{ cm}^3 \text{ s}^{-1}$.
 The transition from the ground singlet state to the metastable state is given by $q_{13} = 5.7 \times 10^{-19} \text{ cm}^3\text{ s}^{-1}$.
 Finally, transitions out of the metastable state due to collisions with hydrogen atoms via associative ionisation and Penning ionisation have a combined rate of $Q_{31} \sim 5 \times 10^{-10} \text{ cm}^3 \text{ s}^{-1}$ \citep{Roberge1982}.

 Equations \ref{eq:streamline_hydro_r}-\ref{eq:f3_eq} form a set of coupled first-order differential equations.
 The streamlines are initialised at a constant radius $1.02 \text{ R}_{p}$ with an initial singlet and triplet fraction that is in equilibrium at 500 K with $\phi_1 = \phi_3 = 0$.
 We solve these differential equations numerically using the implementation of the LSODA method \citep{Petzold1983} provided in the \textit{scipy} library \citep{scipy}.
 For numerical stability, we solve \ref{eq:f1_eq} and \ref{eq:f3_eq} as function of log($l$).
 The absolute and relative tolerances used are $1 \times 10^{-13}$ and $1 \times 10^{-10}$, respectively and the maximum step size chosen is $1 \times 10^{-3}$.
 All gas properties required to solve these equations (e.g density, velocity etc.) were interpolated from the original simulations using bivariate spline interpolation over the polar grid.
-In order to calculate the metastable helium fraction at any point in the outflow, we interpolate the values for fifty streamlines, linearly spaced in angle, originating on the day side of the planet.
-Figure \ref{fig:streamlines} shows how streamlines originating on the day side of the planet wrap around to the night side.
+To calculate the metastable helium fraction at any point in the outflow, {\rc we interpolate the values for fifty streamlines, linearly spaced in angle, originating on the planet's day side.
+Testing indicates this is sufficient to calculate the transmission spectrum accurately.} Figure \ref{fig:streamlines} shows how streamlines originating on the planet's day side wrap around to the night side.

 In the MHD case, we have to consider both the field centred on the poles where the magnetic field lines are opened by the outflow and a region centred on the equator where magnetic pressure dominates over thermal pressure so that the field lines are closed.
 Since the fluid is required to follow magnetic field lines (and magnetic field lines are dragged along by the fluid), we can determine the streamlines of our gas in the open region by tracing magnetic field lines.
 This is helpful because we can simultaneously determine the region in which the field lines are closed.
 These are calculated analogously to \ref{eq:streamline_hydro_r} and \ref{eq:streamline_hydro_th} replacing velocity with magnetic field: